49nord/rust-error-style/RULES.md

 Especially in embedded contexts, using `Box<Error>` or `failure::Error` must be avoided to not introduce unnecessary heap allocations.
 In general, no library should return boxed errors.

-Exceptions to this guideline are `main` (see `R7`, there is little gain in introducing an error type for main only) and complex functions outside the hot-path in applications where introducing a massive error type bring few gains.
+Exceptions to this guideline are `main` (see `R7`, there is little gain in introducing an error type for main only) and complex functions outside the hot-path in applications where introducing a massive error type would yield little gains.

 ### R10: Always use `failure` and `failure_derive` when possible.